 In addition to attending class, active participation is an important requirement of each class.
 We will devote a great deal of time to exercises and discussing the course content.
-Because we have a large class, not everybody will have a chance to talk every class.
-As such, some activities will involve you breaking into smaller groups to discuss topics.
+If we have a large class, not everybody will have a chance to talk every class.
+As such, some activities will involve you breaking into smaller groups to discuss things.
 Active participation in these smaller groups is important.
-Moreover, you will be required to submit 1 discussion question for each topic (i.e. Motivation, Leadership, Executive Coaching, etc.) to demonstrate you have read the assigned materials and given these some careful thought.
-This discussion question should be submitted through the D2L site prior to each class.
-Submissions of discussion questions for each class will be considered late if submitted after the start of that class, and will result in one percentage point deducted from the overall participation mark (15%).
-Also, if the question does not reflect that the materials were read or are unclear, the instructors reserve the right to remove 1 percentage point from the overall participation mark.
-Thus, a total of 10% of the participation grade will be based on the discussion questions, with the remaining 5% based on classroom participation (i.e., arriving on time; not leaving early; actively participating in groups discussions).
+Moreover, you will be required to submit 1 discussion question for each topic (i.e. Motivation I, Motivation II, etc.) to demonstrate you have read the assigned reading and given it some careful thought.
+This discussion question should be submitted through the course D2L site.
+Grades will be assigned half on your in class participation, and half on the quality of Discussion Questions.
+Each will be graded out of 10 and you will have a percentage determined from that grade.
+Guidelines for Discussion Questions will be given on the first day of class.